 “Grazing permits are a privilege and not a right, and Mr. Thiessen lost that privilege after he pleaded guilty to bludgeoning an endangered young Mexican gray wolf to death with a shovel,” said Greta Anderson, Deputy Director of Western Watersheds Project.
 “While he’s been frivolously suing the agency and trying to use arcane legal theories to retain a grazing permit to the Canyon del Buey allotment, his livestock have been trespassing on publicly-managed lands.
 The court is correct to order him to pay damages and get off the forest.”

 Craig Thiessen pleaded guilty to “knowingly taking threatened wildlife” in the case of wolf m1385, named “Mia Tuk” by an Albuquerque schoolchild, and he admitted to bludgeoning the trapped 10-month-old wolf with a shovel.
-Further review of the documents associated with the federal investigation into Mia Tuk’s death showed that Thiessen actually admitted to killing to trapping and beating a second wolf but the incident wasn’t included in his guilty plea.
+Further review of the documents associated with the federal investigation into Mia Tuk’s death showed that Thiessen actually admitted to trapping and beating a second wolf but the incident wasn’t included in his guilty plea.

 After admitting to his Endangered Species Act crime, Thiessen lost his grazing permit on public lands.
 He contested the revocation in the internal administrative appeals process, lost, and then took it up in a lawsuit against the U.S. Forest Service in the District Court of New Mexico, where he lost again in March 2021.
 Thiessen has appealed that ruling to the 10th Circuit, where it is still pending.